(Download this 12,000 word guide on how to use the LCHF diet to loss weight)

 Notice how I didn't say vitamins, enzymes, or even protein.

 It's because minerals are the elements on the periodic table.
-The simplest components which make up everything in our physical universe.
-The crucial building blocks of life.
+The simplest components from which everything in our physical universe is created.
+The true crucial building blocks of life.

 There's iron, copper, zinc, calcium, magnesium, silica, potassium, etc.

-Out of 118, there are a total of 90 naturally occurring minerals / elements that our bodies may use to be healthy.
+Out of 118, there are a total of 90 naturally occurring minerals / elements that our bodies may use to grow and be healthy.

 (These 90 minerals are highlighted in green)

-Each separated by its electrical charge, meaning the count of how many electrons per atom.
+Each identified and separated by its electrical charge, meaning the count of how many electrons per atom.

-Because these minerals are electrical and our bodies are electrical there is a chemical affinity between us, meaning we can ONLY assimilate / absorb minerals.
+Because these minerals are electrical (think "electrolytes" and all of those Gatorade commercials you've seen) and our bodies are electrical there is a chemical affinity that exists between us, meaning we can quickly assimilate / absorb minerals unlike anything else.

 The catch is that they have to be in a liquid state, pre-digested by plants from the soil for our bodies to absorb them.